Easy Vegetable Curry

-This coconut ginger vegetable curry is bright, flavorful and easy to make.
-It’s packed with fresh flavor thanks to garlic, ginger, coconut and lime.
+My coconut ginger vegetable curry is bright, super flavorful, and easy to make!
+Our recipe is packed with vegetables and fresh flavor, thanks to red chili paste, ginger, coconut milk, and lime.
+A family favorite!

 • PREP